christofmuc/KnobKraft-orm/adaptions/Adaptation Testing Guide.md

 Details follow below.

+## Creating a Python virtual env

+Best practice when working with Python is to always use virtual environments of Python for each the various projects that might end up on your computer.
+A virtual environment is like a local, shielded installation of Python in a specific version, into which packages can be installed and uninstalled without modifying the global Python installation.

+To create a virtual environment to run tests in, use a command line and type

+    python -m venv venvdir

+This will create a virtual environment in the subdirectory venvdir.
+We can activate it on Windows with

+    venvdir\Scripts\activate

+on Linux you'll do

+    source venvdir/bin/activate.sh

+With the virtual env activated, we can use the pip package manager to install the required packages for running the tests.
+Just do

+    pip install -r .\adaptions\requirements.txt

+which will install the pytest package and other prerequisites.

 ## Running the tests

-All tests are implemented as pytest tests, so the correct way to run them all is use the standard method for pytests, just open a command line and type:
+All tests are implemented as pytest tests, so the correct way to run them all is use the standard method for pytests, just type in your prepared virtual environment, make sure to cd into the adaptions subdirectory:

+     cd adaptions
-    python -m pytest --all .
+     python -m pytest . -all

 This should be run in the source's root directory.

 Note this will run all tests in the adaptation directory, so any file starting with ´test_´ will be considered a pytest and run.

+Run all generic tests skipping those synth specific tests, just do

+    python -m pytest test_adaptations.py  --all

 If you want to run only the tests for a single adaptation - most likely the one you are currently working on - this is the way to select one adaptation:

-    python -m pytest --adaptation "DSI_Tempest.py"
+    python -m pytest test_adaptations.py --adaptation Matrix1000.py

-will run only the tests for the DSI_Tempest adaptation.
+will run only the generic tests on the Matrix1000 adaptation.

 ## Implementing your own tests